wso2/docs-ob-toolkit-berlin/en/docs/learn/strong-customer-authentication-configuration.md

 Adding these authenticators will result in different adaptive authentication scripts used in the deployment.

-In addition, if you have an exemption mechanism (for example, a fraud detection component that are exempt from SCA), it should be called from the same adaptive authentication script.
+In addition, if you have an exemption mechanism (for example, a fraud detection component which is an exemption from SCA), it should be called from the same adaptive authentication script.

 This means the adaptive authentication script differs for each deployment, and where to place the above-mentioned status update calls varies accordingly.